 Dental implants are a superior long-term restorative treatment for replacing a missing tooth, restoring both the crown and the root of the tooth by implanting a titanium post into the jaw bone.
 Over 3-6 months, the jaw bone grows around the implant and fuses together through osseointegration.
 This implant holds the full tooth restoration securely in place, preventing shifting.
-Contact us at Experience Dental to schedule a consultation with Dr. Dennis Lee.
+Contact your local dentist in McKinney to schedule a consultation with Dr. Dennis Lee.

 *valid for new patients only